Partial order on passive states and Hoffman majorization in quantum thermodynamics: Conclusion and discussion

 We then turn to the question of what quantum states can be converted into what other quantum states by a strictly incoherent RPPO (i.e., having the extra property that all its Kraus operators are incoherent).
-We show that for a special class of active pure states, the interconversion ability of a strictly incoherent RPPO is equivalent to a particular partial order relation which we call Hoffman majorization.
-In particular, a pure state $\ket{\psi}=\sum_i\sqrt{p_i}e^{i\theta_i}\ket{i}\in \mathfrak{D}$ can be transformed to another pure state $\ket{\phi}=\sum_i\sqrt{q_i}e^{i\gamma_i}\ket{i}\in \mathfrak{D}$ if and only if $\vec{p}\prec_h\vec{q}$, where both $\vec{p}$ and $\vec{q}$ are non-increasing vectors and $\prec_h$ stands for Hoffman majorization.
+We show that for a special class $\mathfrak{D}$ of active pure states, the interconversion ability of a strictly incoherent RPPO is equivalent to a particular partial order relation which we call Hoffman majorization.
+In particular, a pure state $\ket{\psi}=\sum_i\sqrt{p_i}e^{i\theta_i}\ket{i}\in \mathfrak{D}$ can be transformed to another pure state $\ket{\phi}=\sum_i\sqrt{q_i}e^{i\gamma_i}\ket{i}\in \mathfrak{D}$ if and only if $\vec{p}\prec_h\vec{q}$, where both $\vec{p}$ and $\vec{q}$ are passive vectors and $\prec_h$ stands for Hoffman majorization.
 Here, the two passive states with respect to which RPPOs are defined are $\sigma(\vec{p})=\sum_i p_i \op{i}$ and $\sigma(\vec{q})=\sum_i q_i \op{i}$.
 The proof of this result is constructive and rather tedious.
 So, in order to make it more instructive, we further elaborate in Appendix \ref{append:exp} on the explicit construction of a strictly incoherent RPPO implementing the desired state transformation for a general qutrit case ($d$=3).

-The transformation of active states via RPPOs suggests that we can view as a resource the property of not being virtually cooler than a given passive state.
-Accordingly, we introduce two families of resource monotones based on Hoffman majorization, which are non-increasing under RPPOs.
+Just like the notion of PPOs comes with a resource theoretical interpretation of the states that are {\it not} passive, it is natural from the definition of RPPOs to view the property of {\it not} being virtually cooler than a given passive state as a distinct resource.
+Accordingly, we introduce two families of resource monotones based on Hoffman majorization, which are nonincreasing under RPPOs.
 It would be quite relevant to better understand the nature of this particular resource, that is, ``not being virtually cooler than'', in a thermodynamical scenario.
-Further, it is worth noting here that in the absence of a heat bath, Hoffman majorization is a natural alternative for thermo-majorization \cite{Michal2013, Brandao2013, Brandao2015b}, which is used in the presence of a heat bath.
+Further, it is worth noting here that in the absence of a heat bath, Hoffman majorization is a natural alternative for thermo-majorization \cite{Michal2013, Brandao2013, Brandao2015b}, which is meaningful only in the presence of a heat bath.